Posts

 Image

-A Devotional Account from the Visions of Anne Catherine Emmerich The Preparation in the House of Saint Anne In her visions, Anne Catherine Emmerich described the period shortly before the Presentation of the child Mary in the Temple at Jerusalem.
+In her visions, Anne Catherine Emmerich described the period shortly before the Presentation of the child Mary in the Temple at Jerusalem.
 She perceived that the time for this important event was approaching, and that preparations were already underway in the home of Mary’s parents.
 Mary, who was about three years old, was seen standing before her mother, Saint Anne, in one of the rooms of the house.
 There she was being gently instructed in prayer and in the way of life expected of those dedicated to the service of God.
 This preparation was necessary, as priests were soon to examine her before her admission into the Temple.
 In the days that followed, a solemn gathering took place in the household.
 Relatives and friends arrived — men, women, and children — to take part in the preparations.
 Among the guests were three priests, each coming from different nearby regions.
-Their p...
+Their presence served both a practical and spiritual purpose: they were to examine the child and to oversee the arrang...